 If you use this strategy, you will receive a 1099-R detailing the rollover/conversion.
 If you were able to add the money to the account and convert it quickly, there was likely no growth on the account, and no or minimal taxes will be due.
 However, if any of the after-tax money was invested through the year, and you do the conversion at the end of the year, the amount you earned on the contributions will likely be taxable.
 This all gets very complicated, so we highly recommend you use a tax professional to complete your taxes to ensure you don’t end up having a large headache on your taxes.

-Can you do both backdoor Roth and Mega Backdoor Roth?
+Can you do both backdoor Roth and Mega Backdoor Roth in 2023?

 Who does a Mega Backdoor Roth make the most sense for?